WTFAcademy/WTF-Starknet/docs/WTF is cairo.md

 # WTF with functions?

 StarkNet contracts have no main() function.
-Instead, each function may be annotated as an external using `@xternal` or internal function using `@view`.
+Instead, each function may be annotated as an external using `@external` or internal function using `@view`.

 - `@external`.
 This functions may be called by the users of StarkNet, and by other contracts.
 Allow to write the new value to a @storage_var.
 - `@view`.
 This functions only queries the state rather than modifying it.